softwaresaved/RSE-Group-Leaders-Survey-2023_Python/notebooks/report.md

     Preprocessing responses to
     - drop the rows with nan in any of these columns
-    - select only groups with more than one person Saved data to roles_stats.csv
+    - drop the groups with less than 5 people
+    Saved data to roles_stats.csv